 What Is Lightning?

-Typically, lightning is defined as a type of electrical discharge that usually occurs due to the variance between the storm-carrying clouds and the ground level.
+Typically, lightning is defined as a type of electrical discharge that usually occurs due to the variance between the storm-carrying clouds and the ground level and can appear as blue in night sky.
 It can also occur because of an imbalance within multiple clouds.
 Usually, lighting is induced by variance in several clouds.

 As you would probably guess, lightning can be classified into multiple categories.
 The most popular of the lot would be sheet lighting, which is but a distant bolt known for sparking a massive base of the cloud.
 You can also find other bolts in the form of rocket lightning or bead lightning.